CMSC-100-2S24-25/exer-04-javascript-basics-part-2-ashyphrodite/README.md

 The challenges I encountered while doing this exercise in general are really just finding the right functions for an specific task because I don't memorize everything.

+## Key Takeaways

+Node package manager is incredibly useful for using functions that are already implemented before by other programmers.
+This speeds up development because you only have to read the documentation for the usage.
+Personally, although I knew and have used this in the past, this served as a refresher.

 ## References
 - [uuid](https://www.npmjs.com/package/uuid)